hth313/OS4/doc/installation.rst

 The module emulator you use must support a banked page 4 and also allow for independent bank switching of page groups.
-The HP-41CL and MLDL-2000 supports this.
+The HP-41CL and MLDL-2000 support this.
 MLDLs and module emulation hardware from long ago will probably not be able to support OS4.

 .. index:: Clonix